 Start Planning Your Trip

-Soakr shows hot springs with camping available as a filterable amenity.
-Find springs with nearby campgrounds, see community reviews with camping tips, and use offline maps for areas without service.
+Plan your soak-and-camp trip with Soakr — filter for springs with nearby camping, read community tips, and use offline maps in areas without service.
 Download Soakr free for iOS.